 1. Accept that conflict is inevitable.

 If you are human, there are moments when you are going to disagree with other humans.
 There will be times when other people annoy you, hurt you, or confuse you.
 It’s a fact of life.
+I often wish people could read my mind and anticipate my needs better than I even can, but usually they can’t.
 We are not in each other’s heads.
-We are all operating from different contexts––different life experiences, perspectives, sensitivities, and awareness––and inevitably misunderstandings arise.
+We are all operating from different contexts––different life experiences, perspectives, sensitivities, and awareness––and inevitably misunderstandings arise and differing viewpoints clash.

 If you’re like me and highly value peace and harmony, conflict is uncomfortable.
 But it’s important to remind yourself that it’s not wrong.
-It can even lead to good.
+It can actually lead to increased intimacy and understanding of one another, if we let it.

 2. Learn to be logical.